ibm-cloud-docs/iaas-vpn/ipsec-deprecation.md

 * High availability deployment
 * Pay-as-You-Go pricing without any upfront monthly fee

-#### Prerequsites: Enabling VRF for your account and creating a VPC
+#### Prerequisites: Enabling VRF for your account and creating a VPC
 {: #migrate-vpnvpc-preq}

 Your account must be enabled for Virtual Router Forwarding (VRF) if you choose to migrate to VPC.